 There have also been case reports with other angiotensin-II receptor antagonists and mycophenolate.
 Use of non-steroidal anti-inflammatory drugs is also associated with lymphoplasmacytic infiltrate and partial villous atrophy.

 May share similar symptoms with coeliac disease, with improvement on a gluten-free diet.
 There should not be any villous atrophy.

 Tissue transglutaminase serology remains normal.
-FBC and iron levels also remain normal, because the condition does not induce malabsorption.
+FBC, iron, folate, B12, and vitamin D levels are typically within normal ranges, but may be deficient in a minority of patients.
 Small intestinal histology is normal.
 There is improvement of symptoms after 6 weeks (or less) on the gluten-free diet and recurrence with reintroduction of gluten.